yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 1. *availableDepositLimit(address _owner)*
     **Purpose**:
-    - This is called during any deposits and can be used to enforce any deposit limit or white list that the strategist desires.
+    - This is called during any deposits and can be used to enforce any deposit limit or white list that the strategist desires or that the underlying protocol uses.

     **Parameters**:
     - `_owner`: The address receiving the shares minted during the deposit.